 I use Mailchimp for my business, and urge all of my clients to as well.
 Their drag and drop editor is fantastic and really easy.

 Let’s be real.
 No one sends out unformatted emails or adds people to their list to be a jerk — although in the moment of receiving it, it may not feel that way.

 I know how these emails happen.
 I do.
 You needed to just get the word out.
 Immediately, like yesterday.
 (I have been guilty of it too, but now I know the law and best practices) Perhaps you don’t know what email marketing companies to go with.
 I hear that.
 Who has time to research?
 Or maybe you think you’re not "big enough" to have a fancy newsletter.
 Untrue!
 You have to start somewhere!

-Whether you're an artist, a retail shop, or a creative trying to spread the word about your endeavors — give your business that added level of professionalism with a sharp newsletter.
+Give your business that added level of professionalism with a sharp newsletter.
 If you are serious about what you do — design a newsletter and send it to people who request it.
 It really matters for your image and your business.

 Are you already using a program for your newsletters?
 What do you like about it?
 Who are using?
 Share your experience with me below, I'd love to have your voice in this thread.